ItaiAxelrad/axelrad-climbing/src/posts/2019-07-03-rmnp-season-opener/index.md

 ![Hiking out over the heavy snowpack.](uploads/IMG_0388.jpg)

-Video of the above-mentioned climbs (and several more) can be found [here](https://www.youtube.com/watch?v=lAHHoMg1xf8) or below.
+Video of the above-mentioned climbs (and several more) can be found [here](https://www.youtube.com/watch?v=lAHHoMg1xf8).

 See you out there!